SteveStef/openhousepal-server/notes.md

 5. Check if the property details actually delete after 48 hours
 6. Make the active tag work based off the visitors last visiting
 7. Paypal payments

+This is the problem:
+ValueError: the greenlet library is required to use this function.
+No module named 'greenlet'